 The radiator is based on the same heating principle that is applied to the lamp.
 The surface of the radiator is coated with a layer of salt and paper spray, the heat from the radiator water flows through the pipes, causing the salt to emit negative ions.

 The facemask is developed to be part of the visual communication and underline the importance of researching material potential.
 The salt is crystallized by capillary action into the fabric of the caps and is released by the condensation of your breath.

-Through 'The Hidden Qualities of Salt', I've investigated the function of design in healthcare and aim to discuss the possibilities of supportive treatments supplementary to conventional healthcare.
+Through 'The Hidden Qualities of Salt', I've researched the role of design in healthcare and hope to address the possibilities of supporting treatments in addition to conventional care.

 © Mireille Steinhage 2023